Property Tax Reduction Program

 - Disabled as recognized by the Social Security Administration, Railroad Retirement Board, or Federal Civil Service.
 If you’re not covered by the listed agencies, then disabled as recognized by a public employee retirement system.

-If your application is approved, your property tax reduction will appear on your December 2020 tax bill.
+If your application is approved by the State, your property tax reduction will appear on your December 2021 tax bill.

 When you file your application, you must provide proof of:

 - Medical Expenses

 - The requirement(s) you meet (age 65 or older, blind, VA disability, etc.)

 - Ownership, if the property is owned by a trust or limited liability corporation (LLC)

 You must apply with our office by May 17.